Fred-A-M/Fred-A-M/README.md

 ## Hi, I'm Fred 👋
-I'm a Full Stack developer, currently working on a social media app based around sharing voice notes, and a music equipment sharing platform.
+I'm a Full Stack developer - currently working on a social media app based around sharing voice notes, and a music equipment sharing platform.

 ## Tools I use: